dbieber/davidbieber.com/hugo/content/snippets/2020-01-02-moments-of-internet-addiction.md

 +++
-title = "What To Do in Moments of Internet Addiction" date = 2020-01-02T01:00:00 tags = ["attention"] message = "A brainstorming of potential activities to help combat mild internet addiction."
+title = "What to do in Moments of Internet Addiction" date = 2020-01-02T01:00:00 tags = ["attention"] message = "A brainstorming of potential activities to help combat mild internet addiction."